olOwOlo/hugo-theme-even/archetypes/default.md

 categories: []
 author: ""

-# you can close something for this content if you open it in config.toml.
+# You can also close(false) or open(true) something for this content.
+# P.S. comment can only be closed
 comment: false
 toc: false
 autoCollapseToc: false
-# you can define another contentCopyright. e.g. contentCopyright: "This is an another copyright."
+# You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
 contentCopyright: false
 reward: false
 mathjax: false